 Updated 8/30/23- On July 10, 2023, the City Council adopted an interpretation of the use of pesticides pursuant to Local Coastal Program (LCP) Land Use Policy (LUP) 3.18 as development in the Local Implementation Plan.
 The City Council will consider this item on October 10, 2022 and directed staff to bring back a policy adopting an interpretation of development, as used in LIP Section 13.3, to include "the use of pesticides, including insecticides, herbicides, rodenticides or any other similar toxic chemical substances, where the application of such substances would have the potential to significantly degrade Environmentally Sensitive Habitat Areas or coastal water quality or harm wildlife" and that such development is not classified as maintenance under LIP Section 13.4.2.
-The staff report will be available online prior to the meeting.
+The staff report is available online.
 Amendments to LCP LUP Policy 3.18, pertaining to a citywide prohibition of pesticides, went into effect on September 8, 2021.
 Amending the policy created a policy mechanism to allow the City to create a regulatory framework to address the use of pesticides, rodenticides, and insecticides throughout the City.
 In December 2021, the City Council directed staff to develop an ordinance to implement and enforce this policy and to work with Poison Free Malibu to develop the ordinance.
 On April 14, 2022, the City's Zoning Ordinance Revisions and Code Enforcement Council Subcommittee considered whether to adopt a policy or an ordinance to implement the City’s pesticide ban.
 The Subcommittee directed staff to move forward with the policy, which could be adopted by resolution.

 Staff will present a workplan to implement components of a draft ordinance or policy and anticipated costs associated with adopting the ordinance or policy.